falconry/falcon/docs/user/tutorial-asgi.rst

 As in the WSGI "Look" tutorial, we are going to configure at least the storage location.
-There are many approaches to handling application configuration; see also the related discussion in our FAQ: :ref:`configuration-approaches`
+There are many approaches to handling application configuration; see also a related discussion in our FAQ: :ref:`configuration-approaches`

 In this tutorial, we'll just pass around a ``Config`` instance to resource